Buttermilk Falls

 Height: 130 feet

 Once you reach Buttermilk Falls, you are greeted with an extremely tall waterfall that disappears into the trees above.
 There is a set of steps to reach the top, with multiple observation platforms along the way.
-Despite this, the best view is actually from the base of the waterfall, requiring nearly no effort to reach.
+Despite this, the best view is actually from the base of the waterfall, which requires almost no effort to reach.
 The trail continues up past the top of the falls until it reaches the Appalachian Trail after a slightly over a mile.
-The portion of the trail after the waterfall is not too exciting, so those not looking for a longer hike should return to the way they came.
+The trail after the waterfall is not too exciting, so those not looking for a longer hike should return the way they came.

 Leave a Reply